animatedmax/spring-data-geode/src/main/markdown/index.md

 Note
 </div></td>
 <td class="content">SDG <code>FactoryBeans</code> are part of the SDG
-public API and are what you would use in Spring’s <a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java">Java-based container configuration</a> if this new annotation-based configuration model were not provided.
+public API and are what you would use in Spring's <a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java">Java-based container configuration</a> if this new annotation-based configuration model were not provided.
 Indeed, the annotations themselves are using